 A fuller account of my struggle with Sheffield Hallam, with only Part 7 unpublished for now,2 can be gleaned from the links above.
 On settlement of this case, win or lose, I will give a more detailed and complete account.
 Meanwhile, a timeline.

 Autumn 2012 – I lodge internal grievance proceedings over loss of some ninety percent, with no explanation given, of my work as an ‘associate lecturer’.
 (I’ll later find I was one of more than eight hundred academics, a third of Hallam’s academic workforce, on a zero hours contract.)

 December 2012 – dissatisfied with Hallam’s handling of my grievance, I register a claim with the Employment Tribunal Court.
 At this time there is no fee for bringing a tribunal case.
-I will spend £2,000 on legal advice – and invest many hundreds of hours – but am unrepresented.
+I will spend £2,000 on legal advice3 – and invest many hundreds of hours – but am unrepresented.